Symmetry-Aware Transformer-based Mirror Detection: Method

 The three feature maps $\mathbf{\tilde{F}}^{c}_{i}, \mathbf{\tilde{F}}_{i}, \mathbf{\tilde{F}}^{f}_{i}$ are separately fed into the CCL module to extract contrastive semantics.
 Here we use $\mathbf{\tilde{F}}_{i}$ as an example,

-where $f_l$ is the local feature extractor which contains a $3 \times 3$ convolution with a dilation rate of 1, BN, and ReLU in turn. $f_{ct}$ is the content feature extractor which is similar to $f_l$ but with different dilation rates \cite{Ding_2018_CVPR}.
+where $f_l$ is the local feature extractor which contains a $3 \times 3$ convolution with a dilation rate of 1, BN, and ReLU in turn.
 Considering the changes on the receptive field, we set dilation rates to \{8, 6, 4, 2\} for layer~\{0, 1, 2, 3\}, respectively.
 Finally, we concatenate those three CCL outputs together to get the output features $\mathbf{F}^{out}_{i}$ and the corresponding prediction map $\mathbf{P_i}$, which is given as follows,

-where $f_{seg}$ is a segmentation head whose output has 2 channels.
+where $f_{seg}$ is a segmentation head whose output has two channels.
 And the output of the last decoder layer $\mathbf{P}_{0}$ is adopted as the final prediction result $\tilde{\mathbf{M}}$ of our network.